 The Canadian Pari-Mutuel Agency’s Schedule of Drugs is now available: Schedule of Drugs

-New in 2012 the Equine Medication Control Guide in now available: Equine Medication Control Guide
+The Equine Medication Control Guide is available here: Equine Medication Control Guide

 The Fédération Équestre Internationale (FEI) has developed a competitor guide to help explain prohibited substances, allowable medications, elective testing, responsibilities, and liability.